graphile/crystal/README.md

 For a critical evaluation of PostGraphQL to determine if it fits in your tech stack, read the [evaluating PostGraphQL for your project](#evaluating-postgraphql-for-your-project) section.

 ## Introduction
-Watch a talk by the author at GraphQL summit for a fast 7 minute introduction to using the PostGraphQL project.
+Watch a talk by the original author [Caleb](https://twitter.com/calebmer) at GraphQL Summit for a fast 7 minute introduction to using the PostGraphQL project.

 [![PostGraphQL at GraphQL Summit](https://img.youtube.com/vi/b3pwlCDy6vY/0.jpg)](https://www.youtube.com/watch?v=b3pwlCDy6vY)